mirzask/cardi/content/Valvular Disorders/Mitral Regurgitation.md

 - It is useful to consider whether leaflet motion is intrinsically normal or abnormal according to the Carpentier classification:
 	- Type I leaflet motion is normal but can be associated with MR if there is annular dilation (secondary MR) or a leaflet perforation.
-	- Type II leaflet motion is excessive and is most commonly due to MVP or flail leaflet.
+	- Type II leaflet motion is excessive and is most commonly due to [[Mitral Valve Prolapse (MVP)|MVP]] or flail leaflet.
 	- Type III leaflet motion is restrictive, commonly seen in the presence of LV dilation (secondary MR) or rheumatic MV disease or other post-inflammatory conditions such as collagen vascular disease, radiation injury, carcinoid syndrome, or drug-induced inflammatory changes.
 	- ![[Mitral Regurgitation-1745289249821.webp]]